Moiiwa/Library/README.md

 This is the Library management application whose goal is to make it easier for users to keep and exchange books

+Features of this web application:

+1. User can borrow book
+2. User can add book
+3. User can sell book
+4. User can rate book
+5. User can

 #### Installation

 You need to install frontend and backend part to obtain a working project.

-First of all clone this repo
+Firstly clone this repo

 ```git clone https://github.com/Moiiwa/Library.git```